Patrick762/hassio-bluetti-bt/README.md

 Bluetti Integration for Home Assistant

 ## Disclaimer
-This integration is provided without any warranty or support by Bluetti (unfortunately).
+This integration is provided without any warranty or support by Bluetti.
 I do not take responsibility for any problems it may cause in all cases.
 Use it at your own risk.

 ## Installation
 To install this integration, you first need [HACS](https://hacs.xyz/) installed.